 It is required that the parent or designated adult sign the student out unless prior arrangements have been made by the parent/guardian.
 Repeated and/or excessive incidents of leaving school prior to the end of the day or checking in late to school may potentially result in disciplinary action for the student.

 Students with an IEP/504 Plan indicating a modified/shortened school day will not be marked absent.

--

-Unexcused Excused
+Unexcused

-Missing the bus Personal illness
+Missing the bus Oversleeping

-Oversleeping Doctor/Dentist appointment

-Skipping Special event approved by administration
+Skipping

-Excessive illness without doctor's verification Other unavoidable events
+Excessive illness without doctor's verification

-Repeated Late Check-ins/Early Check-outs Other avoidable events
+Repeated Late Check-ins/Early Check-outs